-DUI Attorneys Illinois
+DUI Attorney in Central Illinois

 Law enforcement officers in Central Illinois do not fill their cells and records with arrests for theft, assault, drug crimes, and other serious offenses.
 Instead, the most prevalent criminal violation is driving under the influence (DUI).
 At Johnson Law Group, our Illinois DUI lawyers recognize the importance of defending people from harsh drunk driving charges, either by fighting to have the case dropped altogether or minimizing the sentencing so that it does not take away your driving privileges.